TheCanterlonian/Learning/README.md

 Learning
 ========

-This is a place for me to learn and expiriment with my code, as I am still a beginner.
+This is a place would learn to code, back when I was a beginner.
 All code here is under the same License.